-Early in 2026, Bangkok will transform as Southeast Asia's largest design festival, Bangkok Design Week 2026, returns with the theme DESIGN S/O/S signaling a lifeline and new opportunities for Thai cuisine.
-This event will bring borderless deliciousness to the heart of the festival, with the O in the theme standing for Outreach Opportunities—connecting the world and creating chances.
+At the start of 2026, Bangkok will transform as Southeast Asia's largest design festival, Bangkok Design Week 2026, returns with the theme DESIGN S/O/S. This theme signals a lifeline and new opportunities for Thai cuisine.
+The "O" in the theme stands for Outreach Opportunities, symbolizing connecting worlds and creating chances.
+This fusion of flavors without borders will take center stage at the upcoming Bangkok Design Week 2026.

 1. Ratatouille BKK